beazl-peter/expo-ezviz/README.md

 # Expo EZVIZ Module

-This module provides a React Native component and API to interact with the EZVIZ SDK for iOS, allowing you to display live and recorded video streams from EZVIZ cameras.
+This module provides a React Native component and API to interact with the EZVIZ SDK for Android and iOS, allowing you to display live and recorded video streams from EZVIZ cameras.

 ## Table of Contents